 Secondary Air Tubes - Check the air tubes and collars to make sure they are intact and not severely deteriorated.
 Slight scaling or rusting of the metal is normal.
-Make sure the air tubes are secured correctly.
+Make sure the push pins hold the air tubes in place.

 Floor and Wall Firebricks - replace any severely damaged firebrick along the side or floor of the firebox.